Waterville Valley Resort

-Waterville Valley is a ski resort in Waterville Valley, New Hampshire, United States.
-It is located within the White Mountain National Forest.
-Built on Mount Tecumseh, with a summit elevation of 3997 ft above sea level, the ski trails extend to a high point on the south ridge of the mountain at 3840 ft, offering a vertical drop of 2020 ft.
-The ski area has 11 lifts, including two high-speed lifts, a quad and a six pack, and the slopes primarily face east and northeast.
+Waterville Valley Resort is a ski resort located in Waterville Valley, New Hampshire, in the White Mountain National Forest of the northeastern United States.
+The resort features approximately 265 acres of skiable terrain, 62 trails, and 10 lifts, including two high speed lifts, a quad and a six pack, with a vertical drop of 2,020 feet.
+It operates within the planned resort community of Waterville Valley and is accessible from Interstate 93.
+The alpine ski area is located on Mount Tecumseh and the slopes primarily face east and northeast.

+The resort offers a range of terrain for beginner, intermediate, and advanced skiers and snowboarders, with approximately 15% beginner, 59% intermediate, and 26% advanced/expert trails.
+Snowmaking covers approximately 100% of the mountain’s terrain.
+Waterville Valley is located approximately 130 miles north of Boston, Massachusetts, and is part of the Indy Pass network.

-In addition to downhill skiing, the resort offers 46 mi of Nordic skiing, golf, nationally-ranked tennis courts, a skateboard park, a year-round ice arena, hiking, biking, and water sports.
+In addition to alpine skiing operations, the resort and surrounding village support year-round recreational activities, including 46 mi of Nordic skiing, hiking, mountain biking, golf, tennis, gaming simulators, axe-throwing, bowling and arcade games, and events.

 History

 Organized skiing first started on Mount Tecumseh in the 1930s with the construction of two Civilian Conservation Corps ski trails.
 The first of the two trails was abandoned after a decade, while the latter would later become incorporated into the Waterville Valley ski area.

 A group led by Tom Corcoran opened Waterville Valley in 1966 with four new Stadeli double chairlifts and a J-Bar surface lift.
 Of the original chairlifts, only the Lower Meadows remains.

 Over the next few decades, three Stadeli triple chairlifts were installed, including the World Cup Triple in 1985.

 In 1988, a Poma high-speed detachable quad chairlift was installed, running parallel to the World Cup Triple and High Country Double chairlifts.
 Due to wind issues, the upper portion of this lift was later removed.
 As a result, the top portion of the ski area is only served by the High Country T-Bar lift.
 In 1997, a Doppelmayr high speed detachable quad chairlift was installed, known as "Quadzilla".
 Debuting in the 2022/2023 season, the Tecumseh Express six person bubble chairlift opened, replacing the old quad lift as the main chairlift at the resort.
-For the 2025-2026 season, a new surface lift is being constructed that will replace the existing Exhibition and World Cup surface lifts.
-This T-bar lift is projected to run a length of 602 feet and be able to serve up to 1,100 people per hour.
+For the 2025-2026 season, a new 2,277 foot Exhibition T-bar with a capacity of 1,100 passengers per hour was built, replacing the existing Exhibition and World Cup surface lifts.

 In 2013, Waterville Valley received authorization from the U.S. Forest Service to begin work on an expansion program, dubbed the "Green Peak Project".
 This expansion marked the first major expansion at the resort in over 30 years.
 Midway through the 2016/2017 season the project was complete, increasing the skiable size of the resort by almost 20% (from 220 to 265 acres).
 This new terrain is serviced by a fixed grip triple lift.